ychding11/ychding11.github.io/_posts/2015-03-21-Questions.md

   class instanced?
 Singleton pattern is not included.

 - How can I disassemble a function from .o obj file? `objdump -d` just disassemble all.
+  How can I prevent a code snippet in a function from being optimized?

 - Suppose that I want to design a set of APIs to draw geometry shape such as point, lines, quads, triangles and so on.
 A common way to do that is to create a base